 - Gold: sustaining

 We're committed to demonstrating a real culture change within the University and our individual Departments.
 Read more about successful Athena SWAN submissions and University's latest application.

->

-> The University has an Athena SWAN Bronze Award and this represents the ‘planning’ level where issues are identified and actions to address these are developed.
-Award levels progress through to Silver (‘doing’), for evidence of the impact of actions taken and Gold, which recognises ‘sustained impact’.
-Our Bronze Award, awarded in 2009 and renewed in 2013 and 2017, demonstrates our commitment to a culture change within the University towards a more inclusive, representative and progressive environment.
-In 2021, the University will be applying to upgrade its award status to Silver, recognising the impact of gender equality actions and initiatives undertaken over the last four years.
+The University has an Athena SWAN Silver Award and this represents the ‘doing’ level where issues are identified and actions to address these are developed and impact of the previous action plan is demonstrated.
+Award levels progress through to Gold (‘sustaining’), which recognises ‘sustained impact’.
+Our Silver Award, awarded in 2011, is a recognition of a gender equality journey we've been on since 2009, when we first applied for an institutional Bronze award.
+We then renewed it in 2013 and 2017, demonstrating our commitment to a culture change within the University towards a more inclusive, representative and progressive environment.
+In 2021, the University successfully applied and upgraded its award status to Silver, as evidence of recognising the impact of gender equality actions and initiatives undertaken over the last four years.